Anti-Romani sentiment: Porajmos

+During Medieval Germany

 Before the Nazi genocide, the first anti-Roma law was issued in Germany in 1416.
 The first Nazi document that mentions "the implementation of the total solution to the Gypsy issue at either a national or international level" was created under the supervision of State Secretary Hans Pfundtner from the Reich Ministry of the Interior in March 1936.
 According to German collective memory, Romani people lived by pickpocketing, thievery, robbery, palm reading, witchcraft and magic.
 Such allegations are evident in the Holy Roman Empire's Reichstag decision as early as 1497, which decreed that Romani people were neither allowed to pass through nor be tolerated within the empire's territory.
 The 1530 Reichstag ruling reiterated this stance and explicitly accused Gypsies of spying for the Turks, branding them as enemies of the Christian world.
 This aspect of the Gypsies' image diminished after the Turks retreated from Europe in the seventeenth century.
 The use of the term "pagan" as synonymous with Gypsy indicated that German Christian society did not acknowledge the Gypsies' claim to Christianity.
 In his 1550 work, Cosmographia, Sebastian Münster argued that Gypsies lacked any true faith.
 Their association with black magic reinforced this perception, and they were seen as connected to satanic forces.
 In Europe, the Romani people’s dark skin was described as black, a color traditionally linked in folklore to the devil and the realm of evil.
 Despite Martin Luther's condemnation of Romani fortune tellers as deceivers, there was simultaneously a strong demand among Christians for the Gypsies' alleged supernatural abilities to bless, predict the future, and heal.
 Swiss alchemist and physician Paracelsus noted that one could learn black magic from elderly Gypsy women and regarded their practice of palmistry with some respect.
 The church's stance—and even that of the Spanish Inquisition—toward Gypsy black magic was relatively lenient, and Romani people were never targeted for religious persecution because of it.
 Unlike antisemitism, hostility toward Roma lacked a religious zeal and demonizing traits.
 For instance, while Romani people were accused of abducting Christian children, they were not accused of killing them for religious reasons.
 Romani people were considered parasites and subhumans because of their rootlessness.
 Europeans were suspicious of Romani people and believed them to be idolatrous, engaging in witchcraft.
 Images of Roma as thieves and kidnappers of children spread throughout Germany and the rest of Europe.
 German anthropologist Eva Justin observed that the only area in which Romani children perform well is through music and song.